eLearning

 Instructional designers are not eLearning developers, and they’re also not instructional developers.
 While many instructional design positions span both design and development, an instructional designer should never focus solely on development or skip other essential steps when creating training.

 No strategy for training works well by skipping entire steps of the process to jump right into development.
-If you do that, you’re likely to fall into some of the worst pitfalls of designing training.
+If you do that, you will likely fall into some of the worst pitfalls of designing training.
 That is, accepting everything from the business partner or SME, taking that as the final source of truth and completeness, and then turning it into training.

 The role of an instructional designer is not to take content from the business partner and SME then turning that into training in its entirety.